Smora0713/ST558-Project-1-/README.md

     `referrence_table_lookup()` and cleans it up to how we want to see the data for our plots down below.
 We also create a few new variables which we will use for out Exploratory Data Analysis (EDA).
+    With this function the user can choose the country they want to see, the date range with a minimum data and a maximum date, and a minimum of new deaths.
+This allows for new the user to easily manipulate the data that they see.
+We are also allowing for further criteria to our function to be passed through.

 <!-- end list -->